valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 * if you are a level-2 customer, you should have access to the donation system - test the donations by clicking on each of the three causes and see if a toast message appears as a confirmation of the action and your points get deducted
 * if you are a level-3 customer, you should have access to the event registration - test it by clicking on the 'Yes, I'm Coming' CTA and see if a toast message appears as a confirmation of the action and your CTA turned into a confirmation note
 * the edit profile page should display your saved information that is pulled into the checkout form for a smooth check out - change the information and save it to see if everything gets saved properly
-* test if the form is able to save empty fields as well - some customers might not want to have all of their details saved to the profile
+* test if the form is able to save empty fields as well - some customers might not want to have all of their details saved to the profile so this should be working fine
 * additionally, do a test transaction to see if the new details are correctly displayed in the checkout form

 ### User Testing Results

-Apart from my own efforts, the web app has been tested by my friends and family members.
+Apart from my own efforts, the web app was tested by my friends and family members.
 The feedback was in general highly positive.
-There was one issue that I fixed immediately and that is increasing the size of the delete icon on the `cart` page on mobile devices.
+There was one issue that I fixed immediately, which was increasing the size of the delete icon on the `cart` page on mobile devices.
 This feature removes a product from the cart but since it was so small, it was difficult to click directly on it.
-As the icon is on the product image which is linked to the product page of that product, it would often happen the user would end up there and had to go back to the cart.
+As the icon is on top of the product image which is linked to the product page of that product, it would often happen that the user ended up there and had to go back to the cart.
 I've fixed this by:
 * increasing the icon's size
 * increasing the clickable area around the icon